 Note: As said earlier, do not use harsh products like soap and strong face wash after applying the toner.

-ACV as a Face Mask
+Apple Cider Vinegar (ACV) as a Face Mask

 Mix one part of ACV with three parts of Rooibos tea or water.
 If you don’t have the Rooibos tea, you can replace it with either tea tree or oregano oil.
 Use this mixture to treat blemishes.
-But if you have an acne prone or oily skin, you should prefer Rooibos tea instead of water.
+But if you have an acne-prone or oily skin, you should prefer Rooibos tea instead of water.

 You can also use a mix of 2 tablespoons of ACV and 2-3 tablespoons baking soda to treat acne.
 Nothing much is required here.
 You may use your fingers to apply the mixture as a mask.
 Apply and leave it for 10-20 minutes or until skin becomes dry and tight.
 Now rinse with cool water and apply moisturizer.
 You can make it a weekly affair.